 Conclusion

-It’s important to note that the One Big Beautiful Act is still undergoing the legislative process in the Senate, and its final form may differ from the House-passed version.
-Food and beverage companies should closely monitor its progress and consult with CBIZ tax professionals to understand the specific implications for their operations if and when it becomes law.
+It’s important to note that the OBBBA is reshaping tax strategies throughout the industry.
+Food and beverage companies should closely review its provisions and consult with CBIZ tax professionals to understand the specific implications for their operations.
+Please contact us for more information.

 © Copyright CBIZ, Inc. All rights reserved.
 Use of the material contained herein without the express written consent of the firms is prohibited by law.
 This publication is distributed with the understanding that CBIZ is not rendering legal, accounting or other professional advice.
 The reader is advised to contact a tax professional prior to taking any action based upon this information.
 CBIZ assumes no liability whatsoever in connection with the use of this information and assumes no obligation to inform the reader of any changes in tax laws or other factors that could affect the information contained herein.
 Material contained in this publication is informational and promotional in nature and not intended to be specific financial, tax or consulting advice.
 Readers are advised to seek professional consultation regarding circumstances affecting their organization.